Understanding the Portuguese healthcare system

 Health benefits from employment

 it’s worth mentioning the existence of plenty of private clinics all over Portugal that typically charge around €40 (approx. £32) for an appointment with a GP.
-Many people pay to make use of these facilities to avoid waiting in state doctor’s surgeries, and this is an option for those without any other form of cover.
+Many people pay to make use of these facilities to avoid waiting in state doctor’s surgeries.

 Pharmacies and medicines